-- The EVO Max 4T aircraft is equipped with the Fusion 4T Gimbal, which integrates a highmagnification zoom camera, allowing you to clearly shoot vehicles and boats up to 2 kilometers away. - The EVO Max 4T XE aircraft is equipped with the Fusion 4T XE Gimbal, which integrates a high-magnification zoom camera, allowing you to clearly shoot vehicles and boats up to 2 kilometers away. - The EVO Max 4N aircraft is equipped with the Fusion 4N Gimbal, which integrates a superstarlight night vision camera and has outstanding shooting performance under lowilluminance environments. - Both gimbal cameras integrate a wide angle camera, a laser rangefinder, and an infrared thermal imaging camera and provide capabilities such as target thermal imaging, positioning, and ranging for flight operations, enhancing the flying experience in all-day operations.
+- The EVO Max 4T aircraft is equipped with the Fusion 4T gimbal, which integrates a high magnification zoom camera, allowing you to clearly shoot vehicles and boats up to 2 kilometers away. - The EVO Max 4T Pro aircraft is equipped with the Fusion 4T Pro gimbal, which integrates a high magnification zoom camera, allowing you to clearly shoot vehicles and boats up to 2 kilometers away.
+The EVO Max 4T Pro has now been renamed EVO Max 4T XE. - The EVO Max 4T XE aircraft is equipped with the Fusion 4T XE gimbal, which integrates a high magnification zoom camera, allowing you to clearly shoot vehicles and boats up to 2 kilometers away. - The EVO Max 4N aircraft is equipped with the Fusion 4N gimbal, which integrates a superstarlight night vision camera and has outstanding shooting performance under lowilluminance environments. - All gimbal cameras integrate a wide angle camera, a laser rangefinder, and an infrared thermal imaging camera and provide capabilities such as target thermal imaging, positioning, and ranging for flight operations, enhancing the flying experience in all-day operations.